Landscape Design · New York City

 Site Visit & Assessment

-Every landscape design project begins with a site visit to document existing conditions — dimensions, drainage, sun and shade exposure, wind patterns, structural access points, existing plantings, and the relationship of the outdoor space to the building’s interior.
-For rooftop and terrace projects, we assess the waterproofing membrane condition and existing structural capacity before proposing any design that adds load.
+We document existing conditions — dimensions, drainage, sun and shade exposure, wind patterns, structural access points, existing plantings, and the relationship of the outdoor space to the building’s interior.
+For rooftop and terrace projects, we assess waterproofing membrane condition and existing structural capacity.

 02

-Before any design work begins, we review the applicable constraints: building board alteration requirements, DOB permit triggers for rooftop structures or new decking, LPC approval requirements for properties in historic districts, and zoning limits on rooftop additions.
-Understanding these constraints at the outset prevents redesign later and keeps the project on schedule.
+Before any design work begins, we review building board alteration requirements, DOB permit triggers for rooftop structures or new decking, LPC approval requirements for historic districts, and zoning limits on rooftop additions.
+Understanding constraints at the outset prevents redesign later.

 03